 Male hair loss is more common than people think.
 Get to know the facts about the condition that impacts over 50 million men worldwide1 and how you can get help by finding a solution that’s right for you.

-If baldness, patchy or thinning hair, or a receding hairline are a concern for you, you’re not alone.
+If baldness, patchy or thinning hair, or a receding hairline is a concern for you, you’re not alone.
 According to the American Academy of Dermatology (AAD), two-thirds of men in America will experience some degree of significant hair loss by the age of 35, and around 85% of men will experience thinning hair by age 50.2 In fact, more than half of all male consumers around the world consider their looks to be important or very important3, and hair is likely a big part of the way they see themselves.
 This is why effective hair loss solutions for men are so important.
 While hair loss in men can be caused by hormonal changes, stress, illness, certain medications, and even diet, the most common cause of male hair loss is genetics.
-Genetic male pattern baldness, also known as androgenetic alopecia, is diagnosed based on appearance and is classified on the Hamilton-Nori wish wood scale.
+Genetic male pattern baldness, also known as androgenetic alopecia, is diagnosed based on appearance and history of hair loss in the family, and is classified on the Hamilton-Norwood scale.
 With this condition, hair loss becomes more noticeable as thick hairs gradually become shorter and thinner, revealing more of the scalp.
-Eventually, the thinner hair is lost over time, leading to more significant and noticeable hair loss.
+Seeking thinning hair solutions for men at this stage is important since the thinner hair will eventually be lost over time, leading to more significant and noticeable hair loss.

-While male hair restoration options date back to 1550 BC, recent developments in technologies are opening up more minimally invasive and effective options for men.
-In fact, the latest advances in men’s hair loss treatment is motivating more male patients to opt into these types of procedures, with RealSelf.com reporting male hair restoration as the second most-researched cosmetic treatment for men last year.4
+While male hair restoration options date back to 1550 BC, developments in techniques and technologies since the 1990s have opened up more minimally invasive and effective options for men.
+In fact, the latest advances in men’s hair loss treatment are motivating more male patients to opt into these types of procedures, with RealSelf.com reporting male hair restoration as the second most-researched cosmetic treatment for men4 and receiving a 94% Worth It rating.
+5

 Currently, the gold standard in hair restoration treatments is the Follicular Unit Extraction (FUE) method.
 Using this method, the treatment provider extracts individual hair follicles from the back or sides of the head using a specialized device and then implants them in the area where more hair growth is desired.
-In comparison to the previously more popular Follicular Unit Transplantation (FUT) method, FUE doesn’t leave behind any linear scarring (FUT requires surgically removing a strip from the back of a patient’s scalp for harvesting), involves minimal discomfort, and typically achieves more natural-looking results.
-This method also offers you greater freedom in the hairstyles you choose post-treatment, minimizing the impact hair restoration treatments may otherwise have on your schedule or social life.
+In comparison to the previously more popular Follicular Unit Transplantation (FUT) method, FUE is more comfortable and achieves natural-looking results with no linear scarring (FUT requires surgically removing a strip from the back of a patient’s scalp for harvesting).
+The newer FUE method also offers you greater freedom in the hairstyles you choose post-treatment, minimizing the impact hair treatments for men may otherwise have on your schedule or social life.

-Committing to a men’s hair loss surgery or other type of hair restoration procedure can be a big, nerve-wracking decision.
+Committing to men’s hair loss surgery or other types of hair restoration procedures can be a big, nerve-wracking decision.
 You might be thinking, will this procedure work for me?
 Will I need to take time off work?
 Will the results be what I expect?
 And much more.
-At Venus Concept, we know hair and, most importantly, we know how to get yours back.
-Our state-of-the-art hair loss solutions for men feature advanced technology for full, natural-looking results that are tailored to you.
+At Venus Concept, we know hair and, most importantly, we know how to get it back.
+Our state-of-the-art hair loss solutions for men feature advanced technology for fuller, more natural-looking hair results that are tailored to you.
 Discover your customized solution today!

-Venus Concept’s hair restoration solutions are ideally suited to address male hair loss, whether the hairline is thinning or receding.
-Powered by advanced extraction and implantation technology, the procedures work by using your own healthy hair follicles to achieve a fuller, natural-looking hairline.
+Venus Concept’s hair restoration solutions are ideally suited to address male hair loss, whether it’s balding, thinning or receding.
+Powered by advanced harvesting and implantation technology, the procedures work by using your own healthy hair follicles to achieve a fuller, natural-looking head of hair.

 Everything you need to know about male hair loss